 Sweden Work Visa Requirements

 You could download the Sweden work visa application form from the embassy in your country.
-Then sign and date it.
+Complete it with the exact information from your documents, then sign and date it.
 Keep it until you deliver it to the Swedish authorities during your interview.

 It must have validity for six months beyond the time you will leave Sweden.
 It should have two blank pages too.
 If you have an old passport, you must provide it as well.

-It must cover all your medical expenses in Sweden and the entire Schengen states for 30.000 EUR.
+It must cover all your medical expenses in Sweden and the entire Schengen state for 30.000 EUR.

 Please remember that the Sweden officials could ask for more documents than we mentioned.